Frekvens1/Fabric-Dispenser-Cauldron/README.md

 # Fabric Dispenser Cauldron

 ## Usage
+This is a Fabric mod for 1.17.1

-Install it in your mods folder.
-Works both for singelplayer and for a server.
-The clients don't need the mod for it to work on a server.
+Works both for singelplayer and for servers.
+The clients don't need this mod when playing on a server.

-This mod adds the functionality to let dispensers use both buckets and bottles on cauldrons (You can also fill it).
-This is a feature I've been missing for a while, and was very surprised none had made this for 1.17.1 yet, so here I am.
-Enjoy!
+This mod lets dispensers use both buckets and bottles with cauldrons (Fill and empty it).
+This is a feature I've been missing for a while and was very surprised none had made this for 1.17.1 yet (Which I was aware of), so here I am.
+If you find any bugs, please comment below!

+Enjoy! :)

 ## License